nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Use case(UC03): Find a residence** <br>
 **MSS** <br>
 1. User keys in the keywords to search residences
-2. System returns the residence(s) which include the keyword in their tenantName
+2. System returns the residence(s) which include the keyword in their name
 <br>    Use case ends.

 **Extensions** <br>